o-t-w/blog/src/content/blog/dark-mode.md

 ## Changing more than colors, images and gradients

 By and large, the thing you need to change between modes is color, but there are exceptions.
 A `box-shadow` might not be visible on a dark background in dark mode, so you may decide to apply a border instead, for example.
 Implementing that is currently rather challenging.
 The CSS standards body is planning to add a way to [detect the current color-scheme](https://github.com/w3c/csswg-drafts/issues/10577#issuecomment-3329616811) using either a CSS `if()` statement or a style query, but no browser has implemented this feature.
-It's possible to hack together an alternative, but I'm not sure I'd recommend this approach.
+It's possible to hack together an alternative.
+Below I'll look at two approaches.

 Define a CSS variable to be true when the page is using dark mode: